 When the malware removal process is complete, you can close Malwarebytes and continue with the rest of the instructions.

-Option 1: Remove the “Managed by your organization” policy from Chrome
+STEP 4: Remove unwanted browser policies created by the “Managed by your organization” Chrome malware

 - Quit Chrome